QuiltMC/rfcs/rfc/0013-experimental-features.md

 - TODO: Add more closed reasons.

 ### **Feature**
-A feature in the current context is an indentifier following guidelines:
+A feature in the current context is an identifier following guidelines:
-- Only contains lowercase alphanumeric character, and hyphens
+- Only contains lowercase alphanumeric character and hyphens
 - Is unique among other features
 - Explains in a short form the format of the feature
 - As a guideline, a feature should not be longer than 32 characters unless the feature name cannot be shorter without overlaps.

-A feature is the identifier used for experimental code, and is used to enable the features wanted.
+A feature is the identifier used for experimental code and is used to enable the features wanted.

 By convention, the feature name is the text after the identifier in the initial RFC's name.